w3c/Guide/editor/resources.md

-# Onboarding information for group participants
+# Onboarding Information for Editors

 # Group Specific Information
 * Your group's Email list and its archive